User Needs

 4. Test and Validate Design Solutions

 User research methods such as usability testing let designers observe how users interact with prototypes or existing designs.
-This feedback loop helps identify potential usability issues and keep in line with requirements for accessible designs.
-It also helps to validate design decisions and make iterative improvements based on user needs.
+This feedback loop is something that helps them find potential usability issues—and helps them keep in line with requirements for accessible designs.
+It helps to both validate design decisions and make iterative improvements based on user needs, too.

 Diagram showing the Design Thinking process.